CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_progbasics.md

 #### What do we call an *in-place* sort?
 An in-place sorting algorithm sorts values without the need of auxillary data structures.
-This helps to keep memory usage at a minimum.
+This helps to keep memory usage at a minimum by reducing the variables stored in the memory.

 #### Explain an algorithm which sorts a list!
 It takes a value from a list and swaps it with another in the same list based on parameters we gave it.